Girls Getaway: The Women’s Guide to Bath, England

 In addition to carrying around her dead husband’s heart as a keepsake, Mary Shelley makes the Bad-ass Women List for writing Frankenstein, and kinda inventing Science Fiction.
 (She was also the daughter of proto-feminist Mary Wollstonecraft, so bonus points there.)
 It’s not widely known that she lived in Bath for a time, where she wrote Frankenstein.
 She finally got her own plaque in 2017, near the site where the building she lived in once stood.
 It stands near the entrance to the Pump Rooms, which also does a lovely afternoon tea, if you really want an authentic English experience whilst you’re here!

-Eat Great Food and Get Drunk on Fab Cocktails!
+Eat Great Food & Get Drunk on Fab Cocktails on your Girls Getaway!

 A note on tipping: Americans, have a hard time wrapping their minds around tipping culture here.
 You really don’t have to tip, especially if the service wasn’t great.
 If you do want to leave a tip, 10% is the norm.
 Anything more than that should be reserved for truly exemplary service, or for outing yourself as an American tourist.